 Moreover, zebra crossings- and often red/ green lights- seem to be more suggestions rather than the law here.
 Always check carefully before crossing the road!!!!!

-Korean addresses
+Korean Addresses

 Note: if you're looking for a place to stay, here are the best luxury hotels in Seoul!